-What is it?
+What is anti-reflux surgery?

-What does this involve?
+What does anti-reflux surgery involve?

 Patients will experience abdominal and chest discomfort for 24-48 hours after the surgery.
 The keyhole techniques used mean that patients are usually able to return home later the same day, or if not only an overnight stay will be required.
 Patients should avoid heavy lifting for 2-3 weeks, and return to work only when they feel well enough.